 The risks of poor healthcare HVAC

 Healthcare HVAC breakdowns and poor performance are very serious problems.
 That’s because patients’ lives can be at risk if temperatures and humidity deviate from safe levels.
+Also, pathogens that may be transmitted through a ducted HVAC system are an additional risk.

 High humidity: a huge healthcare HVAC problem